mso-docs/writetech-accelerator-portfolio-mackenzie/docs/web3-documentation/whitepaper.md

 ### Benefits

+There are several benefits you can expect within Luminia Verse:

 - **For Players**: Maintain persistent identity and inventory across all compatible games
 - **For Developers**: Reduce integration costs with ready-made wallet and NFT infrastructure
 - **For Creators**: Monetize assets across multiple platforms with automated royalty distribution

 ### Technical Stack

+Luminia Verse requires the following technical stack:

 - **Smart Contracts**: Ethereum mainnet with zk-rollup Layer 2 scaling
 - **APIs**: GraphQL and REST endpoints for efficient asset querying